ajaymin28/BrainCoder/README.md

 # BrainCoder
-Understanding EEG Signals and learning subject invaraient features for zero shot visual stimuli classification.
+Learning subject invaraient EEG features for visual stimulu classfication and understanding.

+Baselines are compared with NICE-EEG.

+Architectures used in experiments:

+1. Transformers
+2. Convolutions
+3. Auto Encoders (Conv, Trans)

+Image features:

+1. CLIP
+2. DinoV2 (To be added)